-In 2018 we will be implementing our inaugural fundraising efforts.
-Every dollar raised through special events and individual donor gifts will go directly to helping us increase efforts and expand our reach for helping veterans transition through difficult times back to stability.
-Our first fundraising event, the CHEP Inaugural Golf Outing was a success and we look forward to our 2nd Annual Golf Outing this year, Tuesday, September 10, 2019.
+In 2018 we implemented our inaugural fundraising efforts.
+Every dollar raised through special events and individual donor gifts go directly to helping us increase efforts and expand our reach for helping veterans transition through difficult times back to stability.

 Fund Raising And Awareness Raising Activities